Joey7500/VIsual-Anomaly-Detecction-Using-Unsupervised-Learning-Thesis/README.md

 # You can check out both models in separate folders.
-Additional files are separated.
+Also chceck complete notebook.